AnanduR32/Datascience/Basics/looping_on_command_line.md

 * #### split :

    * Separates the elements of a vector or object into groups determined by a factor variable or list of factors.
+   * Example : Splitting a dataset into various objects based on the factor "month" to obtain data separate for each month
+      ```
+      split(airquality, airquality$month
+      ```